oizin/FromScratch/README.md

 ## About

-Research notes, hosted at https://oisinf.quarto.pub/notes/
+Notes on mostly data science topics, hosted at https://oisinf.quarto.pub/notes/

-## Instructions
+## Using this repo

+This website is built using Quarto.
 To locally preview the website:

 ```
 quarto preview